14 Insightful interview tips for Accountancy Professionals

 5) If you are using a consultancy, ensure that they consult!
 Ensure that you find out about the interviewers’ style and drivers.

 6) Find out about the format, the relevant contacts and even try to establish who else the interviewer works with so as you can refer to their involvement.

 The Main Event

-7) When you arrive, never say that you’re there for an interview unless you know it’s common knowledge – Always use ‘meeting’.
+7) When you arrive, assuming that it’s a face-to-face meeting, never say that you’re there for an interview unless you know it’s common knowledge – Always use ‘meeting’.